 Acute pain occurs due to an injury, like a broken bone or cut, or a surgical procedure, it’s normal to experience pain.
 Once the wound heals, the pain should go away.
 But what happens when it doesn’t?

 When pain persists for longer than three to six months, it becomes chronic.
 Chronic pain is one of the most common reasons why people seek medical attention, affecting about one out of every five people in the U.S.

-There are a variety of reasons that chronic pain can occur.
+There are a variety of reasons that persistent pain can occur.
 Sometimes, it’s caused by an underlying injury or condition, while other times, there is no clear reason for the pain, making chronic pain the cause itself.